Hodge-Tate decomposition for non-smooth spaces: Degeneracy Theorem

-Here we emphasize that as in the definition of the analytic cotangent complex for $X_n/Y_n$ above, the complex $\LL_{X_\bullet/Y_\bullet}^\an$ is defined in the category of complexes of abelian sheaves on $X_\bullet$, not just an object in the derived category.
+Here we emphasize that as in the definition of the analytic cotangent complex for $X_n/Y_n$ above, the complex $\LL_{X_\bullet/Y_\bullet}^\an$ is actual, namely it is defined in the category of complexes of abelian sheaves on $X_\bullet$, not just an object in the derived category.